danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 ## TODO
 * subtlety about F1 fuel optimization: https://las-motorsport.com/f1/blog/what-kind-of-fuel-do-f1-cars-use/17211/
-- in Metaphor section, explain about impossibility of driving at F1 speeds on city streets without injuries or property damage, and imagine you're still responsible/liable for that.
 - F1 track: Run-off areas: Big areas around the track where cars can safely go if they spin or crash.
 Surface: Very smooth asphalt for grip
 - telemetry and F1? https://f1briefing.com/how-metrics-shape-f1-team-outcomes/ or https://www.veritasnewspaper.org/post/telemetry-in-f1-the-invisible-communication-between-car-and-pit
 * maybe work in safety analogy: F1 used to be extremely dangerous, but now it's much safer, thanks to technology: